Exceptron/Exceptron.Net/readme.md

 ### Configuration Values ###
 #####`[string] ApiKey`
-> The API key that identifies your application. you can find API key in the application settings page.
+> The API key that identifies your application. you can find the API key in the application settings page.

 #####`[bool] ThrowExceptions`
 > Whether or not exceptron client is allowed to throw exceptions when errors occure.
 Setting this value to `False` will cause exceptron client not to throw exceptions under any circumstances.